Increase Your iPhone & iPad Typing Speed With These 3 Apps & Tips [iOS]

 Typing on an iOS device is never going to feel the same as typing on a traditional keyboard, but you can also try using the split keyboard feature on the iPad which enables to you to type while holding the iPad with two hands.

-Another useful way to quickly type text is to use TextExpander for iOS and Mac OS X which will type your commonly used words, names, and phrases based on your assigned abbreviations.
+Another useful way to quickly type text is to use TextExpander for iOS and Mac OS X [No Longer Available] which will type your commonly used words, names, and phrases based on your assigned abbreviations.

 Apple will probably never make a tactile keyboard for its iOS devices, so let us know how well you’re doing with the built-in keyboard.
 Do you prefer touch typing over dictation?
 Which apps do you use to type faster and more efficiently?